-Final examinations are scheduled by the registrar at the end of the semester.
+Final examinations are scheduled by the registrar to be held at the end of the semester.
 The final examination period commences after study days as noted in the college calendar.
 Normally, final examinations are scheduled for Monday evening and all day Tuesday through Friday following the end of classes.
 Examinations for Saturday classes are announced by the professor.